vespa-engine/documentation/en/significance.md

 }
 ```

-Significance model files can be compressed with [zstandard](https://facebook.github.io/zstd/).
+A significance model file can be compressed with [zstandard](https://facebook.github.io/zstd/)
+when included in the application package or made available via a URL.

 Vespa provides a [CLI tool for generating model files](operations-selfhosted/vespa-cmdline-tools.html#vespa-significance) from Vespa documents.
+It is uses the same <a href="../linguistics.html">linguistic module</a> as in query processing to extract tokens and their document frequencies.

 ### Model resolution